HamzaAmir97/SocialMediaPlatform/README.md

 ## 📄 License

 This project is open-source.
-Please review or add a LICENSE file if needed.
+Please review or add  your contribution as you want.
 ---

 ## 🔮 Future Improvements